Hard and Soft C Little Reader Books

 These hard and soft C little books help readers think about the two sounds.
 And the rhyme helps kids to make some sense of the differences!
 And speaking of little readers, hop over to check out our amazing Emergent Readers Bundle in our shop!

-We had already worked through Hard and Soft G Little Readers, so the kids were keen to keep going with these new books.
+We had already worked through hard and soft G little readers, so the kids were keen to keep going with these new books.
 We downloaded them (below), printed them off and posted the rhyme on our cupboard right next to the soft and hard G poster.

 We assembled the books using the instructions in the printable, printing the two word books in color and the hard and soft C phrase book in black and white so we could color it.